JonathanReeve/dissertation/02-history/ch-2.md

 The essay that follows Flint's in this issue of *Poetry* is Ezra Pound's "A Few Don'ts by an Imagiste," an imagist *via negativa,* in which Pound largely defines the school according to what it is not—in Pound's terms, "Mosaic negative."
 He first, however, defines an "image" as "that which presents an intellectual and emotional complex in an instant of time." [-@pound1913 200].
 This definition of image reveals a temporal component of the imagist conception of the image: an image presents not only an arrangement of objects or words, as a still-life painting might, but a frozen moment—a photograph or a film still, a dynamic scene rendered static.

 Pound goes on to specify that he uses the term "complex" "rather in the technical sense employed by the newer psychologists, such as Hart" (200).
 The British psychologist Bernard Hart, in his work *The Psychology of Insanity* which appeared the previous year, explains the complex as "a system of connected ideas, with a strong emotional tone, and a tendency to produce actions of a certain definite character" [-@hart1912psychology 61].
-The example Hart gives, tellingly, is a photography hobby which is driven by a "photography complex," (62).
+The example Hart gives, tellingly, is a photography hobby which is driven by a "photography complex" (62).

 As elsewhere in imagist propaganda, Pound defines the movement in terms of other media, and other genres.
 First, he cautions poets, "don't be descriptive; remember that a painter can describe a landscape much better than you can, and that he has to know a deal more about it" (203).
 It is unclear here whether Pound means that a painting "describes" a landscape, metaphorically, or that a painter, having painted the landscape, can describe it in prose much better than the poet.